 The amount of liability to be reported in Column 1 is the policy amount (net of reinsurance) in those cases not involving a simultaneous issue of multiple policies.
 In determining the amount of liability to be reported in case of simultaneous issue of an owners policy and a mortgage policy, include the higher liability policy only.
 This amount is reported in millions of dollars ($000,000 omitted).

 The net reserve shown in Schedule P, Part 1, Line 12, Column 24 should make a sufficient provision for ultimate loss and LAE for all reported and unreported title insurance claims (including escrow and defalcation claims) for which the company is obligated net of reinsurance.
-The gross reserves shown in Schedule P, Part 1, Line 12, Column 24 plus Column 19 plus Column 22, should make a sufficient provision for ultimate loss and LAE for all reported and unreported title insurance claims (including escrow and defalcation claims) for which the company is obligated gross of reinsurance ceded.
+The gross reserves shown in Schedule P, Part 1, Line 12, Column 24 plus Column 19 plus Column 22 should make a sufficient provision for ultimate loss and LAE for all reported and unreported title insurance claims (including escrow and defalcation claims) for which the company is obligated gross of reinsurance ceded.

 The work papers showing a reconciliation explaining reinsurance, discounting and salvage and subrogation adjustments should be available for examination on request.

-“Assumed” means reinsurance assumed, including from affiliated pooling agreements.
+“Assumed” means reinsurance assumed, including from affiliated intercompany pooling agreements.

 “Direct” means as directly written.
-Do not include coverages written as part of an affiliated pooling agreement.
+Do not include coverages written as part of an affiliated intercompany pooling agreement.

 “Ceded” means reinsurance ceded on business so reported as direct or assumed.